dinhsonhai132/MercuryLang/README.md

 # 🟠 Mercury Programming Language

-Welcome to **Mercury**, a simple programming language inspired by Python.
+Welcome to ```MercuryLang```, a simple programming language inspired by Python.
 Mercury is designed for clean, readable, and powerful code, making it ideal for developers of all levels.

 ## 🌟 Features